 The first thing you should realize is that the design process, while important in establishing client expectations, can be unpredictable at times.
 There’s really no way to know how the client will feel upon seeing your work.
-After all, graphic design is subjective, so what works for you might not work for the client.
+After all, graphic design is subjective, so what looks good to you might not work for the client.
 If they feel that you have missed the mark, then it’s only natural that they help you get on the right track.

 See also: A Typical Design Process

-In fact, a client that gives you feedback is a good thing.
-It shows that they’re invested in the design process in one way or another.
+In fact, having a client that gives feedback is more often than not a good thing.
+It shows that they are invested in the design process in one way or another.
 A project is most likely to be successful when there is ongoing collaboration between you and the client.
-As such, you should always respect the client’s opinions, no matter how negative.
+As such, you should always respect the client’s opinions, whether positive or negative.

 HOW TO MANAGE FEEDBACK EFFECTIVELY

 An attribute you should develop as a graphic designer is the ability to take things in your stride and be open to new possibilities.
-After all, you will be dealing with clients from all walks of life, who may or may not disagree with you.
+After all, you will be dealing with clients who may or may not disagree with you.

-In general, always try to analyze every feedback and seek clarification by asking specific questions.
+In general, try to analyze every feedback from the client and seek clarification if necessary by asking specific questions.
 Feedback can either guide you towards meeting the client’s needs, or just be downright negative.
-You have to identify the type of feedback the client is giving and act accordingly.
+You have to identify the type of feedback provided and act accordingly.

 In any case, always remain respectful, careful, and calm.
-It’s important that your responses are well thought out, which means explaining your design rationale so the client can see your point of view.
-Also, consider explaining things differently to get the point across.
+It’s important that your responses are professional and well thought out.
+Do your best to explain your design rationale so the client can better understand where you are coming from.

-In some cases, the client will try to push the blame on you for making bad design decisions even after the project is completed.
-As such, you should document the feedback provided, both positive and negative, to free yourself from any liabilities.
+There might be cases where the client tries to push the blame on you for making bad design decisions and demand compensation, even after they have agreed to finalize the project.
+As such, you should document the feedback provided to prove that you have done your due diligence in addressing the client’s concerns, thereby freeing yourself from any liabilities.

 DEALING WITH DIFFERENT TYPES OF FEEDBACK

-Let’s start with the good: when the client provides constructive feedback, which means feedback that is specific, unbiased, and allows you to take immediate action.
+Let’s start with the good.
+When the client provides constructive feedback, which translates to feedback that is specific, unbiased, and allows you to take immediate action.
 It can also add a fresh perspective and uncover potential areas for improvement.
-After freelancing for some time, you might find yourself following the same routine, and some habits can be hard to break.
-As such, you should always be open-minded to constructive feedback, since it gives you opportunities to hone your skills as a graphic designer.
+After freelancing for some time, it’s not unusual to find yourself picking up some bad habits, which you might not be aware of and can be hard to break.
+As such, you should always be open-minded to constructive feedback, since it gives you opportunities to better your skills as a graphic designer.

 As most clients aren’t familiar with graphic design (which is why they hired you), it’s not uncommon for them to ask for changes that go against the fundamentals of design.
-In such cases, you have to reestablish yourself as the expert, educate the client, and remind them that your goals are the same — to make the project a success.
+In such cases, you have to reestablish yourself as the expert, educate the client, and remind them that you are working with them to make the project a success.
 Most likely, the client will value and follow your advice.

 Some clients might provide feedback that is vague.
 You will have to take the initiative and dig deeper to find out what exactly they have in mind.
-One approach is to provide options for them and keep them involved in the process.
-You want feedback that’s actionable, otherwise you will be wasting time and effort on uncertainties, which is never a good thing.
+One approach is to provide some options for them and keep them involved in the process.
+For example, if they are unsure on what colors to use you can present them with a few color schemes that you feel will work well with the design.
+Remember, you want feedback that’s actionable, otherwise you will be wasting time and effort on uncertainties, which is never a good thing.

 Oftentimes, the client will request for changes that influence the scope of the project without realizing it.
 It’s your job to help them understand the effects of such changes, particularly on pricing.

 The worst case scenario is when the client absolutely hates your work and rejects everything you have done so far.
-It’s a huge blow to you as a graphic designer and your design process.
+It’s a huge blow to you as a graphic designer.
 No one will blame you if you feel the need to defend your position.
-However, the better approach is to take a deep breath and count to ten before crafting a response.
+However, the better approach is to take a step down and think things through rationally before crafting a response.

 First, you have to determine whether the feedback has any tangible value or is purely emotional.
-If it’s the former, there’s still hope, since you can use it to formulate your next course of action.
-If it’s the latter, you still have to try to understand where the client is coming from.
-In the event that you need to start over, be sure to discuss the objectives of the project and establish expectations right away so you don’t make the same mistake twice.
+If it’s the former, you can assess the value and use it to formulate your next course of action.
+If it’s the latter, you should still try to understand where the client is coming from — more often than not there is a reason why the client is acting this way.
+In the event that you need to start over, be sure to earnestly reevaluate the objectives of the project with the client and reestablish expectations so the same situation doesn’t happen again.

 Unfortunately, there will be (rare) instances when the client refuses to listen to anything you have to say, and insists on having their way.
 Even worse, they can just be plain negative and will take any chance to put you down.